abdihafidgahayr2-glitch/Library/README.md

-Library System - Stage 1 Report
-What I Built
-A library program that stores books and lets users:

-View all books

-Search books by title

-Sort books by title or price

-See available books

-Borrow and return books

-How It Works
-Loads 10 books from a CSV file

-Uses ArrayList to store books

-Books can be sorted by title (natural order) or price (custom order)

-Simple menu system for easy use

-Error Handling
-Checks if file exists

-Makes sure book numbers are valid

-Handles empty book lists

-Testing
-4 tests to check book creation, sorting, and borrowing

-Tests both title and price sorting

-What I Learned
-How to use ArrayLists and sorting in Java

-How to read from CSV files

-How to do error handling

-How to write simple tests

-My Work (100%)
-All code written by me

-Book class with 9 fields

-Complete menu system

-File loading and tests
+# Library System - Stage 1
+## What I Built
+### A library program that stores books and lets users:

+- View all books

+- Search books by title

+- Sort books by title or price

+- See available books

+- Borrow and return books

+### How It Works
+- Loads 10 books from sample_10.csv file

+- Uses ArrayList to store all books

+- Books sort by title (normal way) or price (special way)

+- Easy menu system with options 1-8

+### Error Handling
+- Checks if file exists

+- Makes sure book numbers are valid (1, 2, 3...)

+- Handles empty book lists

+- Won't crash on bad input

+### Testing
+- 4 JUnit tests

+- Tests book creation and sorting

+- Tests both title and price sorting

+- Tests borrow/return functions

+### What I Learned
+- How to sort books two different ways  by title normal way and by price special way

+- How to read different data types from files  converting text to numbers dates and true/false values

+- How to make a complete Book class with all needed fields validation and business methods

+- How to build a full menu system that handles user choices without crashing

+# Stage 2

+### What I Added:
+1. equals() and hashCode()methods in Book class
+    - Books with same ID are considered equal
+    - Helps HashSet remove duplicates

+2. Duplicate detection feature
+    - Menu option 8: Find duplicates
+    - Shows total books vs unique books
+    - Counts how many duplicates were found

+3. Validation in Book constructor
+    - Checks for empty titles, negative prices
+    - Validates year ranges
+    - Shows error messages for bad data